Tim Sherwood

 Timothy Alan Sherwood (born 6 February 1969) is an English former football player and manager.

-As a player, he was a midfielder from 1987 until 2005, notably as captain of Blackburn Rovers' Premier League title-winning side in 1995.
+As a player, he was a midfielder from 1987 until 2005, notably as captain of Blackburn Rovers's Premier League title-winning side in 1995.
 He also played for Watford, Norwich City, Tottenham Hotspur, Portsmouth and Coventry City.
 He made three appearances for the England national team in 1999.

-Sherwood began his coaching career at Tottenham Hotspur, progressing from assistant first team coach to manager in a five-year spell, then managing the club from December 2013 to his dismissal in May 2014.
+Sherwood began his coaching career at Tottenham Hotspur, progressing from assistant first-team coach to manager in a five-year spell, then managing the club from December 2013 to his dismissal in May 2014.
 He resumed his managerial career at Aston Villa in February 2015, taking them to that season's FA Cup final and saving them from relegation from the Premier League, until being sacked in October 2015.
 Sherwood was director of football at Swindon Town from November 2016 until June 2017.

 Club career

 Early career

 Born in Borehamwood, Hertfordshire, Sherwood supported Arsenal as a child.
 He made his debut for Watford against Sheffield Wednesday on 12 September 1987.
 He made a total of 32 league appearances in Division Two for Watford before moving to Norwich City in July 1989.
-He played 88 games scoring 13 goals for Norwich before joining Blackburn Rovers in February 1992.
+He played 88 games, scoring 13 goals, for Norwich before joining Blackburn Rovers in February 1992.

 Blackburn Rovers

 As one of Kenny Dalglish's first signings for Blackburn, he initially struggled to make the first team but went on to become a core player.
 Under his captaincy, Blackburn finished second in the Premiership in 1993–94 before winning it the following season.
+After winning the league, new manager Ray Harford wished to sign Frenchmen Zinedine Zidane and Christophe Dugarry, but owner Jack Walker said "Why do you want to sign Zidane, when we have Tim Sherwood?"; Sherwood told the Lancashire Telegraph in 2009 that he witnessed the French players negotiating with Harford, but Walker was of the opinion that there was no need to change a winning squad.